jasontwuk/markdown-cheat-sheet/README.md

 more description...

 ---
-When you want to mention someone: @jasontwuk
+When you want to mention someone: @username

+---
+Emoji: 🙂 👋